MasoniteFramework/docs/whats-new/masonite-14.md

 If a page gets hit 100 times every second then you can cache for 5, 10 or 15 seconds at a time to lessen the load on your server.

-This feature only activates if you have the `CacheProvider` loaded into your `PROVIDERS` list.
+This feature only activates if you have the `CacheProvider` loaded in your `PROVIDERS` list.
 If you try to use these features without that provider then you will be hit with a `RequiredContainerBindingNotFound` exception letting you know you are missing a required binding from a service provider.
 This provider comes out of the box in Masonite 1.4.

 ## PEP 8 Standards